tieberghien/snow_crash/level12/Ressources/README.md

 ### Exploit

 Yet another Perl script with unprotected parameters.
 Do they ever learn?
+Yet this time around, we can't simply call getflag through parameter __x__, as the str argument "getflag" is to be transformed in to "GETFLAG" because of this line:
+> $xx =~ tr/a-z/A-Z/;

 ```
     level12@SnowCrash:~$ cat /tmp/TOKEN